tychota/blog/src/pages/2018-10-23-hunting-down-a-complex-text-input-on-ios/index.md

 draft: false
 title: "Hunting down a complex react native bug in iOS"
 tags: ["Objective C", "react-native", "ios"]
 excerpt: "The client noticed a wrong behavior.
-The material input we were using on the project was changing his color on error ... except for the secureText used for the password.
+The material input we were using on the project was changing their color on error ... except for the secureText used for the password.
 The bug was not happening on android."
 ---

 > **History of a bug**: from the bug detection to the fix (that may lead to a React Native PR).

 # Prehistory

-All started when our PO notified a weird glitch in our client React Native app
+All started when our PO notified a weird glitch in our client React Native app.

 ![weird glitch](./glitch.png)

 For some reason, the _password input was staying white_ when the form was in error.
-The other input were correctly switching label, content and input underline to black when the form failed.
+The other input was correctly switching label, content and input underline to black when the form failed.

 _And that was only happening in iOS_. 😱

 ---

-I _did let the problem pass_, as there was more important problems.
+I _did let the problem pass_, as there were more important problems.

 Later in the week, I see the PR _"fixing"_ this.
-The PR was more _"hacking around"_ the problem, was changing the style of the input so the problem did not appear.
+The PR was more _"hacking around"_ the problem: it was changing the style of the input so the problem did not appear.

-The PR was also medium sized (`+52 -46`), affecting other inputs and in my opinion also a regression UX wise.
-So I was scared to merge it considering it was risking to break other part of the app.
+The PR was also medium-sized (`+52 -46`), affecting other inputs and, in my opinion, also a regression UX wise.
+So I was scared to merge it considering it was risking breaking other parts of the app.
 Moreover, I had the strong feeling a less "hacky" solution was possible, provided that I manage to understand what was exactly happening.

 I ask for an appeal.
 30 min were granted to me to investigate the bug.
 Pff 🤠.